 Variability studies

 In plant breeding, the choice of an appropriate breeding strategy largely depends on the extent and nature of genetic variability present in the population.
-Variability parameters such as the genotypic coefficient of variation (GCV), phenotypic coefficient of variation (PCV), heritability, and genetic advance as per cent of mean (GAM) provide important insights into the magnitude of genetic diversity, the relative contribution of genetic and environmental factors, and the type of gene action governing trait inheritance.
+Variability parameters such as the genotypic coefficient of variation (GCV), phenotypic coefficient of variation (PCV), heritability and genetic advance as per cent of mean (GAM) provide important insights into the magnitude of genetic diversity, the relative contribution of genetic and environmental factors and the type of gene action governing trait inheritance.

 In the present investigation, relatively high values of GCV and PCV were observed for plant height, number of secondary branches per plant, number of clusters per plant, test weight, and seed yield per plant (Table 2).
 The close correspondence between PCV and GCV values for these traits, with PCV being only slightly higher than GCV, suggests that environmental influence on their expression is minimal.
 This indicates that most of the variation observed is due to genetic factors, thus confirming that these traits are amenable to effective selection.
-These findings are in accordance with the reports of Gangashetty et al. who also documented higher variability for yield and its contributing traits in cowpea germplasm.
+These findings are in accordance with the reports of Gangashetty et al.(mention year) who also documented higher variability for yield and its contributing traits in cowpea germplasm.

 High heritability estimates, particularly when coupled with high GAM, are of paramount importance to plant breeders as they signify the predominance of additive gene action.
 In this study, traits such as plant height, number of secondary branches per plant, number of clusters per plant, test weight, and seed yield per plant exhibited both high heritability and high GAM (Figure 1).
 This clearly demonstrates that these traits are largely governed by additive genetic effects, and hence, direct selection for their improvement would be effective and rewarding.
 The substantial genetic advance expected from selection further strengthens the reliability of these traits as potential indicators of genetic gain.